 The majority of funding is applied toward the maintenance of existing erosion control structures along TRCA’s rivers and valleys that protect public greenspace, park amenities, and municipal infrastructure.
 However, this program is extended to the protection of private property where homes and other essential structures have been confirmed as at-risk by erosion or instability as funding and priorities permit.

-Although TRCA is not compelled legally to assist private landowners with erosion control works, TRCA offers this assistance recognizing that staff has considerable experience in erosion hazard management, and the ability to support TRCA’s municipal partners by mitigating past development decisions with cost-effective solutions that also foster resilient watersheds and contribute to the expansion of safe and enjoyable public greenspace.
-To determine where available annual funding is recommended to be allocated, TRCA monitors its existing flood and erosion control structures and known erosion hazard sites on both public and private property, and assigns a priority ranking which helps determine whether detailed study, maintenance or remedial works, or further monitoring are recommended.
+Although TRCA is not compelled legally to assist private landowners with erosion control works, TRCA offers this assistance recognizing that staff have considerable experience in erosion hazard management.
+This supports TRCA’s municipal partners by mitigating past development decisions with cost-effective solutions that also foster resilient watersheds and contribute to the expansion of safe and enjoyable public greenspace.
+To determine where available annual funding is recommended to be allocated, TRCA monitors its existing flood and erosion control structures and known erosion hazard sites and assigns a priority ranking which helps determine whether detailed study, maintenance or remedial works, or further monitoring are recommended.
 Monitoring is carried out year-round in response to public inquiries or following severe weather events, but the majority of inspections are conducted between May and September each year.

-Where staff has recommended that erosion control works be carried out to benefit private property, the benefiting landowners are subject to the execution of a binding erosion control agreement which requires the benefiting landowner(s) to contribute to the cost of the project in accordance with current TRCA policy, which originates from a staff report brought forward to TRCA’s former Flood Control and Water Control Advisory Board in 1981.
+Where staff has recommended that erosion control works be carried out to benefit private property, the benefiting landowners are subject to the execution of a binding erosion control agreement which requires the benefiting landowner(s) to contribute to the cost of the project in accordance with current TRCA policy.
+This policy originates from a staff report brought forward to TRCA’s former Flood Control and Water Control Advisory Board in 1981.
 This operational criteria was adopted as policy by the Authority by Resolution #71/81 on October 9, 1981.